ruricolist/overlord/README.md

    like Lisp code, and are compiled into FASLs, just like Lisp code.

 2. Languages can use *any syntax*.
-Unlike emedded DSLs, which are limited by what can be done with reader macros, full languages can use any parser they like.
+Unlike embedded DSLs, which are limited by what can be done with reader macros, full languages can use any parser they like.